amitlals/amitlals/README.md

 - Sr. Technical Specialist/Architect @ Microsoft.
 A seasoned IT Architect and Cloud Engineer with rich technology and multi-Cloud exposure.
 - Helping customers all over the world to accelerate their digital transformation leveraging SAP on Azure
-- Part of the Azure [Arc Jumpstart project team](https://aka.ms/arcjumpstart)
+- Part of the Microsoft SAP SPT [SAP on Azure team](https://aka.ms/saponazure)
 - SAP & Accenture Alumni
 - 19+ years as an IT pro